gregoryerrl/cainta-motors/DEPLOYMENT.md

 ## Troubleshooting

+### Build Fails with wrangler.toml error
+- **Solution**: Remove any `wrangler.toml` file from your project root
+- Use Git integration instead of CLI deployment for Pages

-### Build Fails
+### Build Fails with Node.js version
-- Ensure Node.js version is 18+ in Cloudflare Pages settings
+- Set `NODE_VERSION` environment variable to `18` in Pages settings
-- Check that all dependencies are in `dependencies` (not `devDependencies`)
+- Ensure all dependencies are in `dependencies` (not `devDependencies`)

 ### 3D Models Don't Load
 - Verify `.glb` files are in `/static/` directory
-- Check console for CORS errors
+- Check browser console for CORS errors
 - Ensure correct file paths in components

-### Large Bundle Size Warning
-- The Three.js library is large but necessary for 3D functionality
-- Consider implementing dynamic imports if bundle size becomes critical
+### Smooth Scrolling Issues
+- Lenis library should work automatically
+- Check browser console for JavaScript errors
+- Verify `autoRaf: true` configuration

 ## Domain Setup
 1. **Custom Domain**: Go to **Custom domains** in Pages settings